When to use Type L and Type M copper pipe sizes

 Type L copper pipe is recommended where you need strength and protection.
 But for normal “in the wall” household plumbing, Type M copper pipe is just fine.

-You may be surprised to find two types of copper pipe on the home center shelf, Type L and Type M. The difference is the wall thickness of the pipe and therefore the pressure it can handle.
+You may be surprised to find two types of copper pipe on the home center shelf, Type L and Type M. The difference is the wall thickness of the copper pipe sizes and therefore the pressure it can handle.
 The exterior dimensions are identical, meaning you use the same copper fittings.
 You also use the same tools, materials and techniques to cut and sweat them.
 The beefier Type L is often used underground, in hot water heating systems, for commercial plumbing and for gas line (where permitted).
 Most plumbers use the less-expensive Type M for residential projects: One told me, “Type L pipe will last 300 years and Type M only 250.”
 But check with your building inspector; some areas require Type L.

 Acidic water with a pH of 7 or less can be hard on copper pipe.
 If you have a well and find out from testing that the water is acidic, you may want to use the thicker-wall Type L pipe; better yet, use “plastic” CPVC pipe and fittings.
 Note that most “city water,” even in areas of the country where the water is acidic, is balanced to eliminate this problem.